radiac/nanodjango/README.md

 gunicorn -w 4 counter:app
 ```

-or convert it to a full Django project:
+or automatically convert it to a full Django project:

 ```sh
 nanodjango counter.py convert /path/to/project --name=myproject